openTCS/opentcs-integration-example/README.md

 ## Recommended usage

-1. Run `gradlew clean cloneProject <-PintegrationName=SomeName> <-PclassPrefix=SomePrefix> <-PpackageName=com.example>`.
+Run `gradlew clean cloneProject <-PintegrationName=SomeName> <-PpackageName=com.example>`.
 The result will be a new integration project skeleton in the `build/` directory.
 (Running the `clean` task before `cloneProject`, as shown here, is recommended.)

+* `integrationName` is the name of the integration project.
+  The name of the root project and subprojects for e.g. the kernel or the model editor application will contain this string.
+  Values could be a name of a plant or company where the resulting distribution will be used, e.g. `RoboLab` or `Yoyodyne`.
+* `packageName` is the base package name for classes in the integration project.
+  Should be in a namespace that you own / is unlikely to clash with someone else's code, e.g. `com.yourcompany`.

-2. Copy the newly created project skeleton somewhere else to work on it.
+After cloning the project like this, move the newly created project skeleton somewhere else to work on it.
-   (The `build/` directory will be deleted whenever `gradlew clean` is run, which would also delete your project.)
+(The `build/` directory will be deleted whenever `gradlew clean` is run, which would also delete your project, so moving it somewhere else makes sense.)

 ## Licensing